NikhilMukraj/mod-qsar/README.md

   - `size_stdev` : Average standard deviation of chemical (positive integer or float)
   - `string_type` : Type of string formatting (recommended to use `SMILES` as input or specify a filepath to a file in the same format as `vocab.csv`)
   - `scoring_function` : Type of scoring function to use
-  - `strict` : Whether to completely eliminate molecules based on a weight threshold (boolean)
+  - `struct_functions` : Type of scoring function to use, if function returns `True`, then a score of `-20` is automatically returned
   - `augment` : List containing boolean whether to augment data for model scoring function and integer how many times to augment (positive integer)
   - `max_len` : Maximum token length of molecules (positive integer or automatically grab `max_len` by providing `null` as an argument)
   - `max_score` : Score to stop at (float)